sfu-compbio/compression-benchmark/samples.md

 Coverage was calculated by dividing a total number of nucleotides in SAM or FASTQ file with the rounded reference genome size.
-These numbers are not intended to be exact, but more as a rough estimate of a coverage of the given sample.
+These numbers are not intended to be exact, but more as a rough estimate of a coverage in the given sample.

-Thw following reference genome sizes were used:
+The following reference genome sizes were used:

 | Organism | Size |
 |-----|------|